-To get an idea of how many people are in the delta, the RapidEye study includes an estimate of the population density in 2009.
-The estimate is extrapolated from the expected number of huts in the delta in 2009, assuming that on average five people are living in each hut (Carr 1977; Micheli 2020; PCC 2007).
-We calculated the expected number of huts by multiplying the RapidEye settlement area in 2009 by the mean density of huts per settlement, based on a high resolution satellite imagery from approximately 2009 provided by Bing.
-The estimate is based on many assumptions and should be treated with caution (for detailed methods see Online Resource 1).
+To get an idea of how many people are resident in the Delta, the RapidEye study includes an estimate of the population density in 2009.
+We estimate the population density in 2009 because the most complete high resolution satellite imagery (provided by Bing maps) was captured in that year.
+The estimate is extrapolated from the expected number of huts in the Delta in 2009, assuming that on average five people are living in each hut (Carr 1977; Micheli 2020; PCC 2007).
+We calculated the expected number of huts by multiplying the RapidEye settlement area in 2009 by the mean density of huts per settlement.
+The population estimate is based on assumptions from older references and therefore has limitations for the interpretation of the current situation (for detailed methods see Online Resource 1).

-We approximated the uncertainty in the data by three approaches: First, we compared the settlements (RapidEye study) to the inhabited area (Landsat study) by quantifying the intersection between polygons of the two types.
+This study is based on remote sensing, which has two main limitations.
+First, many aspects of social life and human interactions are not detectable.
+For example, people’s needs and values, and how these change over time, cannot be assessed remotely.
+Satellite-based sensors do not detect individual persons and for privacy reasons we never intended to do so.
+Remote sensing technology can therefore not replace, but only complement field-based studies.
+Second, even within the range of detectable features such as settlements, a major challenge for remote sensing time series is the variability of the imagery due to weather, capture time, sun elevation, and seasonal variations.
+Additionally, due to the manual digitalization, the data may include a potential observer bias.
+We approximated the uncertainty in the data through three approaches: First, we compared the settlements (RapidEye study) to the inhabited area (Landsat study) by quantifying the intersection between polygons of the two types.
 Second, we estimated the number of false positive settlements by comparing the settlements to huts identified on a high-resolution Bing image.
-Third, we did ground truthing during a field trip (see Online Resource 1 for details).
+Third, we conducted ground-truthing during a field trip (see Online Resource 1 for details and Fig. 1 for locations visited).

 Results

-Increase in inhabited land from 1992 to 2019
+General increase of inhabited land in the evergreen Delta from 1992 to 2009

-The inhabited area in the evergreen part of the Omo delta grew significantly between 1992 and 2019 for both, dry and rainy season (Fig. 4, for dry season: P=0.002, adjusted R2 = 0.38).
+The inhabited area in the evergreen part of the Omo Delta generally grew significantly between 1992 and 2019 for both, dry and rainy season (Fig. 4, for dry season: P=0.002, adjusted R2 = 0.38).
+Yet, when looking at the data in detail, no clear growth trend is visible between 2009 and 2019 due to strong variations.
+Accordingly, the observed increase of inhabited land takes place between 1992 and 2009.
 The interaction terms between dry and wet season do not vary significantly (P = 0.5), indicating that the increase was analogous for both seasons.
-The inhabited area more than doubled in both cases: In the rainy season we observed an increase from 1.51 km2 (1992) to 4.35 km2 (2019), in the dry season from 2.31 km2 to 5.14 km2.
-Overall, the inhabited area fluctuates widely.
-It varies between 1.05 km2 and 6.95 km2 over the observed period.
-The overall increase is in line with an increase in estimated population in the Dasanech woreda from 22,000 in 2000 to 77,000 in 2017, extracted from a fully distributed global population map (Rose et al. 2018).
+The inhabited area more than doubled in both cases: in the rainy season we observed an increase from 1.51 km2 (1992) to 4.35 km2 (2019), in the dry season from 2.31 km2 to 5.14 km2.
+The overall increase is in line with an increase in estimated population in the Dasanech woreda from 22,000 (2000) to 77,000 (2017), extracted from a fully distributed global population map (Rose et al. 2018).
+Overall, the inhabited area fluctuates widely over the observed period, ranging from 1.05 km2 (1998) to 6.95 km2 (2011).
+Fluctuations take place throughout the entire observed time span, over several years, and seasonally.
+Since 2009, the growth of the inhabited area has stagnated, with the inhabited area fluctuating by approximately 5 km2.
 The fluctuation indicates population movements at larger scales with the surrounding areas.

-Increased persistence of inhabited land from 1992 to 2019
+Increased persistence of inhabited land in the evergreen Delta from 1992 to 2019